adi-coding25/Speech-Regeneration-using-Lip-Reading-/README.md

 # final-year
-The BE Sem 8 Thesis project.
+The BE Computer Engineering Semester 8 Thesis project.